 Hay Festival Site is free to enter and is packed with activities.
 Exhibition stands include vintage clothing, Welsh blankets, Welsh-made jewellery, woodcraft, fresh farm lavender, organic wine and artisan cheeses.

-Our glorious gardens provide the perfect place for you to relax with a book and there is plenty to keep young children busy at our Make and Take and the Mess tents where collage, glue and paint reign supreme.
+Our glorious gardens provide the perfect place for you to relax with a book and there is plenty to keep young children busy at our Make and Take Tent and the Mess Tent, where collage, glue and paint reign supreme.

-You will find many other free events and workshops, from drop-in sessions at the new Wild Garden to talks in the Compass venue.
+You will find many other free events and workshops, from drop-in sessions at the Wild Garden to talks in the Compass venue.
 Many events require booking in advance so please remember to check the programme for more details.

 The bookshop is airy and spacious, with plenty of room to relax and browse.
-It will stock books by all the authors attending the festival, as well as other relevant titles, and will host book signings as usual.
-From 2018 we've expanded the children’s section.
+We've expanded the children’s section so there's more room for parents and children to explore the books together.
+The bookshop stocks books by all the authors attending the festival, as well as other relevant titles, and hosts book signings after the events.
 Please note that only one book per person that is not purchased from us can be accepted for signature.
-The Festival Bookshop is open from 9am daily.
+The Festival bookshop is open from 9am daily.

 Come and see wonderful artists at work every day in the Make and Take Tent and find out what it’s like to be a working illustrator.
 See who’s in residence each day on the chalkboard outside the Make and Take Tent and check it out on #hayillustrates.

 New in 2018, Hay Festival hosts a gallery space which everyone is welcome to explore.
 Packed with great children’s illustrators of all ages, it is a visual treat and a chance to view your favourite characters up close.
 At the 2018 festival there was the chance to see artists at work and an exhibition of the winners of the International Bologna Children’s Illustrators.

 The Wild Garden on the Festival site will host workshops – in 2018 these included camp-fire cookery with Rooted Forest School and RSPB safaris and treasure hunts (all bookable events); and drop-in activities from The Wildlife Trusts.